romeorizzi/TALight/README.md

 1. `sum`
 2. `morra`
+3. `infinity_of_N`

 ## TO THE PROBLEM MAKER

 Clearly, problem making is an art.
-More than we can say is alrady in your hearth abd passion.
+More than we can say is already in your hearth and passion.
 Our only intention here in this section is to smooth your way to acquire our tools.

 Take a problem you have to:

-1. think about the comptnce you want to transmit and see if you can pose challenges that make it alive and try to go deep on it.
+1. think about the competence you want to transmit and see if you can pose challenges that make it alive and try to go deep on it.

-2. compose a document containing the statement of the problem, and think of services that coud support, guide, stimulate the problem solver.
+2. compose a document containing the statement of the problem, and think of services that could support, guide, stimulate the problem solver.

 3. summarize these services into the meta.yaml file in the root of the folder of the problem.